Novial: Grammar

 Like many constructed IALs, Novial has a simple and regular grammar.
 The main word order is SVO, which removes the need for marking the object of a sentence with accusative case (since the position normally tells what word is the object).
 There is however a way to mark accusative.
-There is no grammatical gender (but the sex or gender of referrents can be marked).
-Verbs are conjugated without agreement (according to person or number), and have a regular conjugation.
+There is no grammatical gender (but the sex or gender of referents can be marked).
+Verbs are conjugated regularly, without agreement (according to person or number).

-Nouns mainly end in e, a, o, u or um in singular.
-There is definite forms of nouns marked with an article, and singular and plural forms, where plural is marked with the suffix -s after vowels or -es after consonants.
-There is also a form for indefinite number (like in Mandarin Chinese and Japanese, for example), expressed by removing the ending of the noun in singular (leone – lion, leon es kruel – 'a/the lion is cruel', or 'lions are cruel').
+Nouns mainly end in e, a, o, u or um in the singular.
+There are definite forms of nouns marked with an article, and singular and plural forms, where the plural is marked with the suffix -s after vowels or -es after consonants.
+There is also a form for indefinite number (as in Mandarin Chinese and Japanese), expressed by removing the ending of the noun in the singular (leone – lion, leon es kruel – 'a/the lion is cruel', or 'lions are cruel').

-If a noun refers to a living being, then the form ending in -e is neutral in regards to sex, the one ending in -a female, and the one ending in -o male.
-If the noun is based on an adjective, nouns referring to living beings can be made with the previously mentioned rule, and furthermore nouns referring to concrete objects with -u, and abstractions with -um.
-The third person pronouns follows the same rule, together with the definite article.
+If a noun refers to a living being, then the form ending in -e is neutral with regard to sex, that ending in -a female, and that ending in -o male.
+If based on an adjective, a nouns referring to a living being can be made with the previously mentioned rule, and furthermore nouns referring to concrete objects with -u, and abstractions with -um.
+The third-person pronouns follow the same rule, together with the definite article.